olegs-volaks/Demo-Password-Encoder/README.md

 # Demo-Password-Encoder
 This code is for educational purposes and implements password encoder using SHA-512 + salt.

-## Contains the PasswordDecoder class, which contains methods
+## Contains the PasswordEncoder class, which contains methods
 ```java
 public String encode(String password)
 public String encode(String password, int level)